pingidentity/pingidentity-devops-getting-started/docs/overview.md

 For configuration management, we use:

-  * Profiles, what we call server profiles, for runtime configuration of solution containers.
+  * Server profiles, for runtime configuration of containers.
-  * YAML files for runtime configuration of orchestrated solutions.
+  * YAML files for runtime configuration of orchestrated containers.
 YAML file configuration settings complement that used for server profiles.
   * Environment variables.
 These can be included in YAML files or called from external files.
   * Shell scripts (hooks) to automate certain operations for a solution.
   * Release tags to give you a choice between stable releases or the current (potentially unstable) builds.